 Skip to contents

-States supply and use parts for each commodity balance sheet (CBS) item.
+Retrieve supply and use parts for each commodity balance sheet (CBS) item.
+Stock variations are split into two non-negative columns following the FABIO methodology.

 Usage